Our Quality

 • USDA requires 1 sample of 100 eggs per 100 cases finished

-• Sauder Internal Quality Control – 1 sample of 100 eggs per 35 cases finished
+• Sauder Internal Quality Control requires 1 sample of 100 eggs per 70 cases finished

 Like our company, all of the farms in our network are family-owned and operated.
-That’s why we often say, “From one family to another to yours.”
+That’s why we often say, “from our nest to yours.”
 Because we’re one family dedicated to serving yours the highest quality, safest eggs, you can always count on us for high-quality, fresh eggs and egg products.

 Living Conditions on Our Farms